cactusLabs/cypress_amazon_example/README.md

 ---
 **USAGE**

-Run script from terminal with:
+Clone this repo locally, install dependencies and run script from terminal with:
 * *npm run cypress:open*